acaylor/ajs-blog/src/content/blog/renovate-reporter.md

 ## Release workflow

+Since this project is hosted in GitHub, I set up GitHub Actions workflows so that new versions of the app are packaged and ready to deploy as a container as well as executable binaries for any system.

 The release process is tied to the changelog.
 The project keeps a `CHANGELOG.md` using the Keep a Changelog format.
 When I push a tag like `v0.1.0`, the release workflow checks that the changelog has a matching `## [0.1.0]` section.

 If the section is missing or empty, the release fails.
 If it is present, GitHub Actions: